15 Halloween Activities That Make Great Trick-or-Treat Alternatives

 The good news: Halloween is happening this year.
 The less good news: It’s happening a little differently than usual for many of us.
 When the CDC issued its Halloween guidelines in late September, the government health organization confirmed what many of us were thinking: traditional trick-or-treating may just be too risky this year.

 Of course, not all families feel that way and will continue with the annual door-to-door candy grab kids love so much.
 But if you are choosing to stay home and celebrate Halloween in a socially distanced manner, these fun Halloween activities can be done at home, virtually, or with a small group.
 Some of these pandemic-era Halloween activities are sure to become family traditions because they’re just that fun.
-Visit our Halloween Guide or events page for more Halloween activities.
+There's even a way to turn the boring old indoors into a spooky but totally safe haunted house with a new FREE AR experience from Netflix.

 Dig out those plastic Easter eggs, fill with candy, and send kids on a Halloween candy hunt.
 Photo by Mommy Poppins